-Pre-Gunpowder: Immortal vs Attila/Rajput.
+- Pre-Gunpowder: Immortal vs Attila/Rajput.

-Early Gunpowder: Musketeer vs Vlad
+- Early Gunpowder: Musketeer vs Vlad

-Modern: SEAL vs SS/Somali
+- Modern: SEAL vs SS/Somali

-Winners all on the left.
+- Winners all on the left.
 Then they fight the previous season's champions as said above, with Pirate representing the Early Gunpowder category.
 Immortal would probably lose in a close fight to the Spartan, knowing this show's hard-on for Spartans.
 Musketeer would dominate the pirate, and SEAL vs Spetsnaz would be a toss-up, and probably really close.

 The entire show is scriptedThe show works like wrestling before Kayfabe was broken.
 There is only a tangential relationship with reality and the winner is picked only on the better story.
 The program they use to simulate the battles either doesn't exist in the first place or the numbers the put in it are changed until the desired outcome is archieved.

 The show is realThe people behind the show are actually experts on historic and modern weapons.
 They use the shows funding for extensive research that will change several misconceptions common in the historic scientific community.
 The only reason they have not published anything or show most of their findings in the show is that they fear they would lose viewers, but as soon as the show ends they will publish some papers on their findings and submit several articles for peer review.

 The computer is actually a time machineAll testing is just for show.
 They actually use their time machine computer to bring warriors together, force them to fight, and film it all.

-Roosevelt was once said to have died in his sleep because if he had been awake, there would have been a fight.
+Roosevelt won because Death was having a difficult day.Roosevelt was once said to have died in his sleep because if he had been awake, there would have been a fight.
 The Grim Reaper knew this well, and, tired from a particularly difficult day of work, he took Lawrence instead of Roosevelt, who was on his list for that day.
 As an apology to the Bedouins, the Reaper harvested a lot of Turkish soldiers the day after Lawrence's death.

-That's actually pretty cool.
+- That's actually pretty cool.